kyma-project/kyma/docs/03-tutorials/00-serverless/svls-16-use-secret-mounts.md

     Now you can edit the Secret and see if the Function returns the new value from the Secret.

-    For editing your Secret you can use:
+    To edit your Secret, use:
     ```bash
     kubectl -n $NAMESPACE edit secret $SECRET_NAME
     ```